spryker/spryker-docs/docs/scu/dev/onboard-to-spryker-code-upgrader/prepare-a-project-for-spryker-code-upgrader.md

 To ensure a smooth experience, please make sure that your environments meet the minimum technical requirements outlined below:

 * PHP 7.4+.
 The Upgrader still supports PHP 7.4 to help you upgrade your project.
 However, make sure to update PHP to the recommended version based on [Supported versions of PHP](/docs/scos/user/intro-to-spryker/whats-new/supported-versions-of-php.html).
+You can automatically check if the PHP version used in your project is supported by the Spryker Code Upgrader with help of the [PHP version checker](/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/php-version.html) by running the [evaluator tool](/docs/scos/dev/guidelines/keeping-a-project-upgradable/run-the-evaluator-tool.html).
 * Composer 2.1+
 * Git 2.24+